 According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
 Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
 Some markets are hotter than others.
 The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the number of qualified workers is very small.
-The cyber-crime epidemic is expected to triple the number of open positions over the next five years.
+The cyber-crime epidemic is expected to triple the number of job openings over the next five years.
 Employers badly need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

 If you have prior management experience, one of the hottest job opportunities is in project management.
 In the Tampa/St. Petersburg job market the need is especially strong for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after credential for this field.
 Forbes magazine consistently ranks this certification in the top 5 each year.
 Other certifications in this field include ITIL, PMI-Agile, and Scrum Master

 Responsible executive secretaries perform a variety of administrative jobs and clerical tasks.
-Duties include providing help to managers and employees, helping in every day office needs and managing the company’s general administrative requirements.
-The more skilled executive secretaries can make a surprisingly good income if they have the necessary abilities.
+Duties include providing assistance to managers and employees, helping in every day office needs and managing the company’s general administrative requirements.
+The more skilled executive secretaries can make a surprisingly good income if they have the necessary requirements.
 Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this profession.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
 WIOA provides no cost training grants to help people get trained, certified and placed in high demand fields such as information technology, cyber-security, business intelligence, project management and more.
 The idea is that there are professions in which there are not enough qualified people and there are declining fields in which there are too many people.
 The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing no cost funding for career training in high demand fields to those who are eligible for this grant.
-This training is intended to make your resume marketable so you can get a job and get back into the workforce.
+This training is intended to make your skills marketable so you can get a job and return to the workforce.
 This is a grant, not a loan.
 If you qualify, everything is covered, even the exam.
 The amounts vary by county but can be as high as $10,000 depending where you live.

 The three most prevalent categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
 If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you might be eligible as a Dislocated worker.
 If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and family size, then you could be eligible under Adult Low Income.
 For youths age 18-24, you might be eligible if you are not enrolled in school.
 You must also be determined to be “suitable.”
 This is not an automatic approval.
-The process is arduous so it is best to discuss this with us first to see if you qualify.
+The process is complicated so it is best to discuss this with us first to see if you qualify.

 Yes!
 The whole purpose of this grant is to help you get a job.
-We have partnered with a staffing firm that has dedicated a person to work at our location exclusively with our clients.
+We have partnered with a staffing firm that has dedicated a person to work at our facility exclusively with our clients.
 She assists with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your resume in front of hiring managers.
 We work with over three thousand employers in Central Florida who use us for their training needs.
 Many of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.

 I have over 20+ experience in higher education.
 I, too, was laid off from my position several years ago and had difficulty getting employed again because of my age.
-Thankfully, I was able to get back into the workforce, but this time on the business side.
-Then I discovered the WIOA grant and knew what a godsend this could be for people who lost their jobs or people with a low income.
-Most schools do not relish working with it becase of all the bureaucracy.
+Luckily, I was able to get back into the workforce, but this time on the business side.
+Then I learned about the WIOA grant and knew what a godsend this could be for people who lost their jobs or people with a low income.
+Most schools do not relish working with it becase of all the red tape.
 The regulations vary from one county to the next and are constantly changing.
 However, I have always been good at dealing with red tape.
-My experience working in career education gives me an in depth understanding of the many career choices and what it takes to get started.
+My experience working in career education gives me an in depth understanding of the many career choices and what it takes to get hired.
 I now specialize in helping veterans, out of work (and under-employed) people who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
 Let’s see what you qualify for!